 Proprietary Funds.
 The Town of Madison's proprietary funds provide the same type of information found in the government-wide statements but in more detail.
-Unrestricted net position of the Water and Sewer Fund at the end of the fiscal year amounted to \$2,109,134.
-The total change in net position for the water and sewer fund was an increase of \$172,067.
-The change in net position in the Water and Sewer Fund is a result of an increase in capital contributions compared to the prior fiscal year.
+Unrestricted net position of the Water and Sewer Fund at the end of the fiscal year amounted to \$2,175,811.
+The total change in net position for the water and sewer fund was an increase of \$217,225.
+The change in net position in the Water and Sewer Fund is a result of a decrease in expenditures.